Spielberg, Styria

 Spielberg (formerly: Spielberg bei Knittelfeld) is a city located in the Bezirk Murtal in Styria, Austria.

 General

 The city of Spielberg, with a population of about 5,000 inhabitants, is located north of the Mur in the east of Aichfeld, between the cities of Zeltweg and Knittelfeld.
-The municipal area of Knittelfeld has grown together with a part of the township.
-From 1986 to 2009 Spielberg was a Marktgemeinde.
-On October 1, 2009 it became a “Stadtgemeinde”.
-Within the district you can find both municipal and countrified mintages.
+From 1986 to 2009 Spielberg was a Marktgemeinde (market town).
+On 1 October 2009 it became a "Stadtgemeinde" (city).

 Structure

-The township is made up of 9 Katastralgemeinden.
-Pausendorf is the biggest Katastralgemeinde of 1500 inhabitants.
-The Katastralgemeinde Spielberg is only a small part of the township, but it gives its title to the whole municipality.
+The city is made up of 9 Katastralgemeinden (cadastral communities).
+Pausendorf is the biggest Katastralgemeinde in Spielberg.
+The first documented mentions of Lind date to between 860 and 890, making it among the oldest settled areas in Upper Styria.